marcoalopez/GrainSizeTools/README.md

 - Includes several algorithms to estimate the optimal bin size of histograms and the optimal bandwidth of the Gaussian KDE based on the population features.
 - Approximate the actual 3D grain size distribution from thin sections (2D data) using the Saltykov method.
 This includes estimating the volume of a particular grain size fraction.
 - Approximate the shape of the 3D grain size distribution using a single parameter (the MSD - *Multiplicative Standard Deviation*) via the two-step method.
-- ***New!:*** Estimate differential stresses via paleopiezometers including multiple piezometric relations for quartz, olivine, calcite and albite.
+- Estimate differential stresses via paleopiezometers including multiple piezometric relations for quartz, olivine, calcite and albite.
 Other phases available soon!
 - It produces different ready-to-publish plots, allowing to save the graphical output as a bitmap or vector images (see the image above for examples).

 ## Download